High-Speed-Autonomous-Plane-Project/Project-Overview/README.md

 ![Decorative blueprint of airplane design](/assets/blueprint_background.png)

-The Advanced UAV Research Organization is a project based club focused on designing, building, and testing a high speed autonomous airplane.
+The Advanced UAV Research Association is a project based club focused on designing, building, and testing a high speed autonomous airplane.
 The project emphasizes hands-on engineering, collaboration, and applied research in software, hardware, and avionics.
 This roadmap is iterative and tentative as we learn and research new technologies.

 ## Project Goals